MagnetarRocket/nd/readme.txt

 at this point until someone decides to add them in, nd does not support multibyte character directories at the moment.

-nd as standalone is not recomended to be used as a clipboard buffer.
+One could say that nd is like a bookmark for system directories, and that's what the Domain/OS nd did in a way.

 Future or extention arguments (recomended standards for other implmentions)-